 Santa Teresa 2

-In the heart of the barrio's windy cobbled streets, this place is decorated in traditional style, with hanging hams (beware veggies; these are actually above your head rather than behind the bar as normal!), antique posters of Seville and bottles of vintage sherry.
+In the heart of the barrio's windy cobbled streets, this place is decorated in traditional style, with hanging hams (beware veggies; these are actually above your head rather than behind the bar as normal!), antique posters of Feria and Semana Santa, and bottles of vintage sherry.
 Plenty of tables outside to watch the evening paseo (stroll).
 Excellent cured meats from Huelva and Salamanca.

 Bodega Santa Cruz

 Known locally as Las Columnas because of the massive stone pillars outside, this has a great selection of montaditos (small toasted sandwiches) and famed adobo (marinated fried fish).
 A good snack stop on your walk around charming Barrio Santa Cruz.
 It's cheap, the food's tasty and the service is speedy - no wonder it's a local institution.

 A very popular café-bar with friendly service, this place is a good all-day option - it's open from breakfast until late at night.
 There's seating in the pleasant café-style interior, or outside in the plaza.
 Recommended are the spinach croquettes and the chipirones a la plancha (grilled baby squid).
 Gets lively later on; handy for the nearby Carbonería (see live music).

 Vineria San Telmo

 Vineria San Telmo is an excellent tapas bar and restaurant in barrio Santa Cruz, with a lovely terrace overlooking the Jardines de Murillo.

 |Argentinian beef with sweet mustard sauce at San Telmo.|